Paralegal: United States

 There are two major national organizations that offer professional certification to paralegals who meet voluntary regulation standards.
 NALA - The Paralegal Association began its certification program in 1976, and the National Federation of Paralegal Associations (NFPA) began its program in 1996.

-Both NALA and the NFPA offer professional certification exams that should not be confused with a paralegal certificate offered by an officially accredited college or university.
+Both NALA and the NFPA offer professional certification exams that should not be confused with a paralegal certificate offered by an accredited college or university.

-NALA offers its Certified Legal Assistant or Certified Paralegal examination, a comprehensive two-day examination that covers the following subjects: Communications, Ethics, Legal Research, Judgment and Analytical Ability, American Legal System and four sub-sections selected by the applicants from a list of nine substantive areas of the law.
-These sub-section tests cover general knowledge of the following practice areas: Administrative Law, Bankruptcy, Business Organizations, Civil Litigation, Contracts, Criminal Law and Procedure, Estate, Planning and Probate, Family Law and Real Estate.
-After successful completion of the examination, NALA awards the paralegal the "CLA" (Certified Legal Assistant) or "CP" (Certified Paralegal) designation.
-Both the "CLA" and "CP" designations are proprietary trademarks owned by NALA.
+NALA offers its Certified Legal Assistant or Certified Paralegal examination, a comprehensive two-day examination that covers Communications, Ethics, Legal Research, Judgment and Analytical Ability, American Legal System and four sub-sections selected by the applicants from a list of nine substantive areas of the law.
+These sub-section tests cover general knowledge of Administrative Law, Bankruptcy, Business Organizations, Civil Litigation, Contracts, Criminal Law and Procedure, Estate, Planning and Probate, Family Law and Real Estate.
+After successful completion of the examination, NALA awards the paralegal the CLA (Certified Legal Assistant) or CP (Certified Paralegal) designation.
+Both the CLA and CP designations are trademarks owned by NALA.
 Paralegals who have attained further education and received a paralegal certificate are referred to as "Certificated" unless they have passed the examination and have been awarded the "Certified" designation.
-Additionally, those paralegals who receive the "Certified Paralegal" designation then have the opportunity to earn the "Advanced Certified Paralegal" designation.
+Additionally, those paralegals who receive the "Certified Paralegal" designation have the opportunity to earn the "Advanced Certified Paralegal" designation.
 There is a 45 to 50 percent pass rate for persons taking the NALA exams.

-The NFPA offers its non-accredited Paralegal Advanced Competency Exam, which is a four-hour exam on a variety of legal topics; those who pass that exam can call themselves PACE-Registered Paralegals and display the "RP" designation.
+The NFPA offers its non-accredited Paralegal Advanced Competency Exam, which is a four-hour exam on a variety of legal topics; those who pass that exam can call themselves PACE-Registered Paralegals and display the RP designation.
 NFPA's core purpose is to advance the paralegal profession and is committed to the profession's Code of Ethics.

 Some states have considered the licensure of paralegals.
 Whether paralegals should be licensed or certified is one of the most important issues for paralegals today.